On average, your neighbors pay $162 a month.See Your Rates

 States with more law enforcement per capita tend to be safer than states with fewer policemen and women.
 In Louisiana, there are 35.8 law enforcement personnel per 100,000 total citizens, almost exactly the same as the national median of 32 per 100,000.

-Louisiana’s unique geography of bayous, inlets, marshes, and deltas combined with its exposure to extreme weather and hurricanes make for a state with considerable home insurance hazards.
+Louisiana’s unique geography and extreme weather and hurricanes make for a state with huge home insurance hazards.

 Hot, humid summers: Not only are summers in Louisiana hot and humid, they are also long.
 Summertime average high temperatures of about 90 degrees last until September, and average October temperatures are about 80 degrees.
 Temperatures around 80 degrees start as early as April.
 What’s more, the high humidity lasts through autumn; the state averages about 90% humidity through October.
-Precipitation peaks during summer, contributing to Louisiana’s reputation for wet summers, and a majority of the 55 inches of rain the state receives on average per year.
-The heat and moisture can have a large effect on your home insurance premiums, as they can cause damage to the foundation and structure of homes.
+Precipitation peaks during summer.
+This contributes to Louisiana’s reputation for wet summers.
+A majority of the 55 inches of rain the state receives occurs during the Summer.
+The heat and moisture can have a major effect on your home insurance premiums.
+That's because damage the foundation and structure of homes.

-Thunderstorms: Louisiana experiences 67 days of thunderstorms per year, second only to Florida.
-Its proximity to the Gulf of Mexico combined with the humid, subtropical climate are to blame for the many strong thunderstorms.
-New Orleans experiences 20 days of heavy rain per year, more than any other state.
+Thunderstorms: Louisiana has 67 days of thunderstorms per year, second only to Florida.
+Its proximity to the Gulf of Mexico plus the humid, subtropical climate are to blame for their strong thunderstorms.
+New Orleans sees 20 days of heavy rain per year, more than any other state.
 Thunderstorms are most common during summer months, when rain is both strong and long-lasting.
 Among other things, thunderstorms can lead to flooding.
-It is important to note that while standard insurance covers against thunderstorms themselves, the only way to obtain flood insurance is through the National Flood Insurance Program.
+It's important to note that standard insurance covers against just the thunderstorms themselves.
+The only way to get flood insurance is through the National Flood Insurance Program.
 Learn more about the NFIP here.

 Hurricanes: According to NOAA, Louisiana has been hit by 57 hurricanes, 20 of which have been “major,” meaning category 3 or above.
-Louisiana’s ratio of major to hurricanes to total hurricanes is unprecedented, meaning that their hurricanes are much more extreme, on average.
+Louisiana’s ratio of major hurricanes to total hurricanes is unprecedented.
+This means their hurricanes are much more extreme, on average.

-Its location on the Gulf Coast ensures that Louisiana experiences hurricanes periodically.
-The hurricane season of 2005 was particularly devastating to Louisiana, especially its most populous city, New Orleans.
+Its location on the Gulf Coast ensures that hurricanes hit Louisiana.
+The hurricane season of 2005 was very devastating to Louisiana, especially its most populous city, New Orleans.
 Hurricanes Katrina and Rita caused extreme flooding, the evacuation of many citizens, and around two thousand deaths.
 Katrina alone is estimated to have cost $81 billion.
-Obtaining the right type and amount of homeowners insurance is absolutely essential to protecting yourself, your family, and your home from the dangers of hurricanes.
+Having the right homeowners insurance is essential to protecting yourself, your family, and your home from the dangers of hurricanes.

 Tornadoes: Unlike most of the US, peak tornado season in Louisiana runs from January to March.
 While the entire state is vulnerable, the southern region is slightly less likely to be hit by a tornado.
-According to the National Oceanic and Atmospheric Administration, Louisiana averages 27 tornadoes per year, and the National Weather Service ranked Louisiana as the #11 most tornado-prone state in 2012.
+Louisiana averages 27 tornadoes per year,.
+The National Weather Service ranked Louisiana as the #11 most tornado-prone state in 2012.